Chaitalykundu/Web-Development/03-JavaScript/01-Basic/13-Function/Theory/04-Parameters-and-Arguments.md

 # Arguments

-The values that are declared within a function when the function is called are known as an argument.
+Argument are the values that are declared within a function when the function is called.

 Function arguments are the real values passed to (and received by) the function